 c.
 5400 BCE — Eridu, possibly the first city in the world, founded in Sumer

-4004 BCE – Bible claims universe, Earth, humans, all animals and plants are created in one week (Genesis 5).
-Garden of Eden myth probably based on city of Dilmun in Sumerian myth of Enki and Ninhursag.
+4004 BCE — Some Christians claim that the Bible says the universe, Earth, humans, all animals, and all plants are created in one week (Genesis 5).
+The Garden of Eden myth was probably based on the city of Dilmun in the Sumerian myth of Enki and Ninhursag.

-2348 BCE – Bible claims there was a worldwide flood that destroyed all life except for Noah, his family, and two of each animal (Genesis 7:11)
+2348 BCE — Some Christians claim that the Biblical story of a worldwide flood that destroyed all life except for Noah, his family, and two of each animal (Genesis 7:11) happened here.

-early 21st century BCE – Sumerian myth of Enki and Ninhursag originates
+early 21st century BCE — The Sumerian myth of Enki and Ninhursag originated.

-21st century BCE – Sumerian “Epic of Ziusudra” (flood myth) originates
+21st century BCE — The Sumerian “Epic of Ziusudra” (flood myth) originated.

-21st century BCE – Sumerian “Enmerkar and the Lord of Aratta” originates
+21st century BCE — The Sumerian “Enmerkar and the Lord of Aratta” originated.

-c 2100 BCE – Mesopotamian “Epic of Gilgamesh” originates
+c 2100 BCE — The Mesopotamian “Epic of Gilgamesh” originated.

-18th century BCE – “Epic of Atrahasis” originates
+18th century BCE — The “Epic of Atrahasis” originated.

-2000 BCE – first true writing, Semitic use of Egyptian characters
+2000 BCE — The first true writing, Semitic use of Egyptian characters, begins.

 early 19th century BCE — Babylonia appears

-1897 BCE – Bible claims destruction of Sodom and Gomorrah
+1897 BCE — Bible claims the destruction of Sodom and Gomorrah occurred.

 c 1700 BCE — Sumer falls

-1446 BCE – Bible claims that the Jews left Israel for the Promised Land
+1446 BCE — The Bible claims that the Jews left Israel for the Promised Land.

-1406 BCE – Bible claims that Moses died and the Jews entered the Promised Land
+1406 BCE — The Bible claims that Moses died and the Jews entered the Promised Land.

 1208 BCE — Merneptah Stele — inscription by the Ancient Egyptian king Merneptah discovered in 1896 in Thebes.
 Oldest known mention of Israel.
 Says, “Israel is laid waste and his seed is not;” in one line near the end.